evelinaiv/Audio-Signal-Separation/README.md

-# Audio Signal Separation and Filtering with FFT and Spectrograms
+# Audio Signal Separation and Filtering with FFT and Gaussian Smoothing
 ## Overview

 This project explores how **frequency-domain analysis** can be used to process and separate overlapping animal sounds from a mixed environmental recording.